 What bothers me with this statement is that it displays a very linear step-by-step narrative of how young aristocrats became knights.
 It’s much too easy.
 History is messy.
 Medieval History especially.
 Knighthood is a concept that evolved over time.
 It wasn’t even a thing before the 12th century.
 It became a heavily ritualized process by the end of the 15th century.
 It was loaded with religious meaning.
 Plus, I’m really not sure about that classic 7-14-21 years old progression.
 I know that I’ve read about it myself when I was a kid, and not only on the Age of Empires 2 in-game encyclopedia.

-short here I’ll simply quote Nicolas Orme on the matter, to bring more
+To keep it short here I’ll simply quote Nicolas Orme on the matter, to bring more perspective and nuance:

 [Giles of Rome] reproduces the outlines of Aristotle’s threefold scheme of movement for babies, light exercises for boys and strenuous training for adolescents.
 But he has little to say about boys, except that they should play at ball, and centres his treatment of physical education almost wholly on military training in adolescence.
 This begins at 14, earlier than Aristotle had recommended for strenuous exercises.
 It lasts for four years and involves learning the kind of riding and fighting required for a knightly career, before embarking on the career itself at 18.

 To keep quoting Nicolas Orme, he wrote down a little further something that really grabbed the attention of my 2019 post-gender studies and LGTBQ+ rights mind.

 Medieval writers criticized children for indolence, oaths and insubordination, but not for aggression.

 He carries on to tell us a few stories that exemplify that statement.
 Those stories are the purpose of this blog post.
 Enjoy!